ANoobyDev/brainfuck-interpreter/README.md

 The file should end in .b / .bf (mainly for organisation), and the file structure should be as follows:

 ```
-1   CELLS:[number of cells(defaults to 10)] ASCII:[y/n(defaults to n)]
+1   CELLS:[number of cells(defaults to 10)]/ASCII:[y/n(defaults to n)]
 2   // Brainfuck code
 ```

 Easy, right?
 As a side note, you should keep this structure as similar as possible.
-You can not add the CELLS and ASCII specificators, but if you do, you must keep it as shown before.
+You could not add the CELLS and ASCII specificators, but if you do, you must keep it as shown before.

 # WHY?

 Why i did it?
-I was bored.
+Because I was bored.
 Why does this language exists in the first place?
 I guess someone felt the same way ~15 years before me.

 # AUTHOR NOTE